From hidden to found in minutes

 Why GIQuest?

-Expanding on years of research in human health and approved by NICE, GIQuest is our faecal calprotectin test validated for use in canine and feline gastrointestinal (GI) disease, and is the first of its kind!
+Expanding on years of research in human health and approved on the NICE guidelines, GIQuest is our point of care faecal calprotectin lateral flow test validated for use in canine gastrointestinal disease and is the first of its kind!

 Delivering a result in minutes, GIQuest will guide your GI protocols, allowing for non-invasive, efficient and cost effective monitoring of chronic gastrointestinal issues.